 Antiques dealers cannot sell their goods at yard-sale prices; neither can they accept low-ball bids.
 How, then, can they compete in today’s marketplace?
 By focusing on a selling channel and researching a market before developing a marketing strategy and spending money.
 There are three steps to accomplishing this:

-Step one: focus on a selling channel
+Step One: focus on a selling channel

-- Online selling is product oriented.
+2. Online selling is product oriented.
 Online buyers search by product name or category.
 Customers remember the online marketplace on which they made a purchase.
 They won't remember the name of the business that sold them an item; they will say to their friends "look what I got on eBay!"
 Online selling requires the ability to write effective product descriptions, take great photos, create lots of listings quickly, and pack and ship in a timely fashion.

-- Being a mobile (shows and fairs) antique dealer is time-consuming and exhausting but allows time between shows for picking.
+3. Being a mobile (shows and fairs) antique dealer is time-consuming and exhausting but allows time between shows for picking.
 Customers will remember the show at which they made a purchase, but they won't remember the booth or dealer.

 Each selling channel has particular expenses and workflow.
 For most of us, there isn't enough time in a week to do everything.
 These channels can be profitable, but if you decide to employ them simultaneously you will sacrifice both quality and profits.

-Step two: research
+Step Two: research

 Research begins by learning who the buyers are for what you have to sell (demographics): Where do they live?
 How much money do they earn?
 What's their educational level?
 What are their buying habits?
 Marketing is like archery: you must know what your target is before you can hit it.
 Research defines your target.
 This information is available online if you dig for it.
 For example:

 Trade Associations pop up around identifiable niches, like antiques, musical instruments, crafts and hobbies, toys, and so on.
 Associations sometimes collect and publish benchmark data, including demographics of the niche.
-To see if a trade association exists for your specialty, google the specialty (for example, "toys") and the words "trade association".
+To see if a trade association exists for your specialty, google the specialty (for example, "toys") and the words "trade association."

 Once you know who your target customer is, find out how many similar people live in your market area.
 This is the group you will market to.
 Your starting point will be the United States Census Bureau, which collects data on many aspects of the U.S. economy.
 The USCB has a data portal titled Census Business Builder: Small Business Edition that allows easy access to census data for your locale, and for most business types (antiques and collectibles dealers fall under the general "used merchandise" category).

-Step three: develop a mailing list
+Step Three: develop a mailing list

-Regardless of the selling channel that you use, you must develop a customer mailing list.
+Regardless of the selling channel used, you must develop a customer mailing list.
 Your customer list is your business: not your B&M store, your online listings, or your show circuit.
 Sellers come-and-go.
 Buyers don't need you; they have lots of shopping options.
 But shoppers prefer to deal with someone they know, like and trust.
 Regardless of your selling channel, your marketing should focus on developing your customer mailing list.

-“Marketing management is the art and science of choosing target markets and getting, keeping and growing customers through creating, delivering, and communicating superior customer value.” philkotler.com
+“Marketing management is the art and science of choosing target markets and getting, keeping and growing customers through creating, delivering, and communicating superior customer value.”